 A deductible is simply an amount of money your insurance company will require you to pay for your services before they will begin to pay for any part of them.
 You need to know two things about your deductible: 1) If you will be using out-of-network benefits, it is very likely that the amount of your deductible will be substantially larger than if you use an in-network provider; 2) Some plans may continue to require you to pay a co-insurance or co-payment even after you have met your deductible.

 A Co-Insurance is slightly different from a co-pay.
 If your insurance plan requires you to pay a co-insurance, that means that they will expect you to pay a percentage of your visit cost.
 You will have to refer to your plan documents or call your insurance carrier to obtain the exact percentage of your co-insurance.

-A Co-pay is an specified amount, determined by your plan, which you will have to pay for every visit regardless of whether or not you have met your deductible or out-of-pocket maximum.
+A Co-pay is a specified amount, determined by your plan, which you will have to pay for every visit regardless of whether or not you have met your deductible or out-of-pocket maximum.
 What is important to know is that a co-pay can be as little as $10 but as high as $75.
 Some plans assign a co-pay amount to your PCP that is lower than the amount they assign to other specialty practitioners.
-Here again, it is best to consult your insurance documents or call you insurance carrier to obtain the exact amount you will be required to pay.
+Here again, it is best to consult your insurance documents or call your insurance carrier to obtain the exact amount you will be required to pay.

-A co-Insurance amount is different from a co-payment in that you will only have to pay the co-insurance amount until you have reached your maximum-out-of-pocket.
+A co-insurance amount is different from a co-payment in that you will only have to pay the co-insurance amount until you have reached your maximum out-of-pocket.
 A co-payment will in most cases be required regardless of whether or not you have met your deductible or maximum-out-of-pocket.

 InTouch Mind Health, PLLC

-Copyright © 2020 InTouch Mind Health, PLLC - All Rights Reserved.
+Copyright © 2020 InTouch Mind Health, PLLC - All Rights Reserved. #Hiring #LinkedIn

-Therapy & Counseling in Chicago & Online
+Counseling in Chicago #Christian Counseling